Apfelfrisch/Edifact/README.md

 Build an Edifact Message:

-It takes Sgements wich implements the SegInterface.
-Trailing Segments (UNT and UNZ) will automatically addet.
+The Builder takes Segments wich implements the SegInterface, trailing Segments (UNT and UNZ) will automatically be added.
+If no UNA Segement is provided, it uses the default values (UNA:+.? )

 ```php
 use Proengeno\Edifact\Builder;